Live honorably by:

 The Academic Program is that broad structure within USMA which is responsible for the intellectual development of cadets.
 It consists of courses, minors, majors, activities, and departments, and is headed by a Brigadier General, the Dean of the Academic Board.

-Army Regulation 150-1, United States Military Academy Organization, Administration and Operation states that First Class cadets who have successfully completed the requirements of the course of instruction, including academic, military, physical, and character development programs; have maintained prescribed standards of conduct; and who have demonstrated proper moral-ethical qualities, leadership, and character may receive a diploma signed by the Superintendent, USMA, the Commandant of Cadets, and the Dean of the Academic Board.
+Army Regulation 150-1, United States Military Academy Organization, Administration and Operation states that First Class cadets who have successfully completed the requirements of the course of instruction, including academic, military, and physical development programs; have maintained prescribed standards of conduct; and who have demonstrated proper moral-ethical qualities, leadership, and character may receive a diploma signed by the Superintendent, USMA, the Commandant of Cadets, and the Dean of the Academic Board.
 These cadets will have earned the Bachelor of Science degree and will be designated graduates of USMA.
-Graduation requirements for all four programs -- academic, military, physical, and character -- and institutional (non-program) requirements by class year are available through the following link: Classes of 2024-2026, and Classes of 2024-2026 Addendum, Class of 2027.
+Graduation requirements for all three programs -- academic, military, and physical -- and institutional (non-program) requirements by class year are available through the following link: Classes of 2024-2026, Classes of 2024-2026 Addendum, Class of 2027, and Class of 2028.

 To satisfy the academic portion of these graduation requirements, a cadet must: